-Many people say they're in a bad mood until they've had their morning coffee, and others feel lethargic when the caffeine starts to wear off in the afternoon.
-Coffee and tea stain teeth, and sweet or carbonated energy drinks with 26% acid erode tooth enamel, causing tooth decay more easily.
-In fact, if you take a multivitamin with your morning cup of coffee, caffeine may prevent you from getting the benefits.
-Consuming especially large amounts of coffee can cause diarrhea or loose stools (and even incontinence).
+By cutting out coffee, you can free up this time for more productive activities.
+Your teeth will also benefit from quitting coffee.
+Coffee and tea can stain teeth, while sweet or carbonated energy drinks with 26% acid can erode tooth enamel and cause tooth decay.
+Furthermore, if you take a multivitamin with your morning cup of coffee, caffeine may prevent you from getting the full benefits of the vitamin.
+Digestion-wise, reducing your caffeine intake can help reduce diarrhea or loose stools (and even incontinence).